-Wondering where to eat in Izmir?
+Are you wondering where to eat in Izmir?
 Here’s the (non-exhaustive) list of my favorite restaurants in Izmir.
-I always try to eat there every summer when I go back to Izmir to visit my in-laws.
-I lived in Izmir for 3 years so it was very hard to narrow it down to 5 restaurants!
+I always try to eat there every summer when I return to Izmir to visit my in-laws.
+I lived in Izmir for 3 years, so narrowing it down to 5 restaurants was very hard!
 There are so many more I want to include, and maybe one day I will.

-When you’re in Turkey you should pick a place that specializes in just one type of meal.
+If you are wondering where to eat in Izmir (or in Turkey) you should pick a place specializing in just one type of meal.
 You can be sure they will be doing that one thing really really well.
 Sometimes they have been doing it for generations!
 Bonus points if you see the place crowded with Turkish people.
-Forget the tourist restaurants serving 30 different types of kebab.
+Forget the tourist restaurants serving 30 different types of kebabs.

-Don’t worry about what time it is, most places are open and serve food all day long.
-Which, as a French person who was used to strict 12-to-2pm and 7-to-9pm rules, I found very weird at first but it’s so convenient!
-Another thing I found weird at first, was how quickly waiters come to clear your plate as soon as you put your fork down.
+Don’t worry about what time it is, most places are open and serve food all day.
+As a French person used to strict 12-to-2 pm and 7-to-9 pm rules, I found it weird at first but it’s so convenient!
+Another thing that used to weird me out, was how quickly waiters come to clear your plate as soon as you put your fork down.
 It made me feel rushed, like they couldn’t wait for me to leave the table but I realized it’s a cultural thing.
-Since Turkish people don’t have 2 hours long family Sunday meals, they are not used to staying at a table with dirty dishes in front of them.
+Since Turkish people usually don’t have 2 hours-long family meals, they are not used to staying at a table with dirty dishes in front of them.

 If you want a drink say bir adet ayran (ayran), bir adet su (water), bir adet soda (sparkling water), bir adet çay (tea), bir adet kahve (coffee).
-Or just point on the menu in front of you 😉 .
+Or simply point on the menu in front of you 😉

 Öz Gerçek Bursa: for iskender döner

 If there is something I deplore now that I moved back to France, it’s the lack of good döner.
 Look at this beauty!
-Don’t you want to lick off your screen?
-I am not big on meat in general but even I can’t say no to this place’s kebab. Öz Gerçek Bursa serves 4 different types of kebab but their Iskender döner is the main reason I go there.
+Don’t you want to lick off your screen? Öz Gerçek Bursa serves 4 different types of kebab but their Iskender döner is the main reason I go there.
 It’s off-this-world good!

-Thinly cut grilled lamb is topped with hot tomato sauce and a good amount of sizzling melted butter is poured over the dish at the table when it’s being served.
-And under all of these, soaking up all the meaty and buttery juice, are slices of fluffy pita bread.
+Thinly cut grilled lamb is topped with hot tomato sauce and a good amount of sizzling melted butter is poured over the dish at the table.
+And under all these, soaking up all the meaty and buttery juice, are slices of fluffy pita bread.
 The meat is so tender, it melts in your mouth!
-Also, the contrast between hot and spicy meat and cold yogurt is superb.
+Also, the contrast between the hot and spicy meat and the cold yogurt, served on the side, is superb.
 What a kebab!

 They will serve you some çiğ köfte (spicy bulgur balls), a salad, and a small dessert alongside your order.
 But if you still have room, I would advise you to try their künefe (pastry layered with cheese and pistachio), with a glass of çay of course.
 It’s the perfect sweet treat to end a perfect meal!